S-Philp/RecipeBox/README.md

 With varying dietary needs and preferences for each member of the family, meal management can become a very cumbersome and taxing experience.
 This is where RecipeBox comes in.
 -->

-I put this together to show what a detailed README is like.
-This README is written and styled in Markdown.
-You can edit this eitehr in the browser or your code editor.
-VScode does have a Markdown extension which will show you the syntax highlighting.

 <img src="./readmeimgs/title.png">